New Patients

 Chiropractic treatment is usually painless unless an area is inflamed (swollen).
 If this is the case we will alter the treatment to take this into account.
 You will often but not always hear a popping sound when one of the joints is manipulated- this is normal with this type of therapy.

-Some patients can have mild reactions after manipulation or feel tender after the dry needling or exercising the area.
+Rarely, do patients have mild reactions after manipulation or feel tender after the dry needling or exercising the area.
 The risks of this will be explained to you before treatment commences.
-If you feel unsure of anything regarding your treatment we are here to listen and help you understand and recover so please don’t hold back.
+If you feel unsure of any aspect regarding your treatment please let us know, as we are here to listen and help you understand and recover well.

 What Do I Need To Know Before I Start Treatment?

-Treatment is a partnership between us as therapists and you as the patient.
+Treatment is a partnership between us as Chiropractors and you as the patient.
 If we work together, you will get the best results possible for your particular condition.

 How Many Visits Will I Need?